Arena

+Madison Square Garden, an indoor arena in New York City.

-An arena is a large enclosed venue, often circular or oval-shaped, designed to showcase theatre, musical performances or sporting events.
+An arena is a large enclosed venue, often circular or oval-shaped, designed to showcase theatre, musical performances, or sporting events.
 It comprises a large open space surrounded on most or all sides by tiered seating for spectators, and may be covered by a roof.
 The key feature of an arena is that the event space is the lowest point, allowing maximum visibility.
 Arenas are usually designed to accommodate a multitude of spectators.